 Things To Know Before Writing a Business Plan

-Before we dive into business planning let’s make sure you are in the right section of this navigator tool.
+Before we dive into business planning, let’s make sure you are in the right section of this navigator tool.

 You May Not Need to Develop a Formal Business Plan

-Many individuals contemplating starting a business or a side-hustle believe that the first step is always to write a business plan.
+Many individuals contemplating starting a business or a side-hustle believe that the first step is to always write a business plan.
 While this is conventional wisdom, it is not always accurate.
 Here are some reasons why you may not have to write a business plan for your new venture.